 In addition, you could have them make videos or testimonials about the product.
 You could then put those up on your website.
 Visitors would be able to access unbiased reviews from these customers.

 When customers post reviews, they look convincing.
 Potential customers would then be incentivized to go along with your goods/services when they find others talking about it.

 Emailing will never go out of style, regardless of whatever you hear.
 Emails give you the route to communicate with your audience, gauge reactions, and deploy actions when necessary.

 The great thing about emails is that you can potentially use them for a variety of purposes.
 You can send welcome emails at the start of your eCommerce marketing process.
 There, you will essentially be welcoming them to your brand.
 You could also inform them of your goods and services.
 The key is to keep the emails as personalized as possible.
 Generic emails would just bounce off without achieving any purpose whatsoever.
 For instance, if a visitor added some item to their cart, you could email to remind them or inform them that it is on sale.

 Furthermore, your emails should offer some good to the receiver.
 Hence, you should make sure that your emails are not a bother.
-Every time a user opens your email, they should find value, be better informed about something —typically something related to your business.
-Else, you run the risk of having people dread receiving your emails and maybe even blocking you from reaching them.
+Every time a user opens your email, they should find value, and be better informed about something—typically something related to your business.
+Furthermore, you run the risk of having people dread receiving your emails and maybe even block you from reaching them.